Steveris/steveris.github.io/taxonomy.md

 </details>

 ## Fey
 Metaphysical entities whose folklore predates recorded civilization.
 Fey vary wildly in shape, motive, and demeanor: ranging from child-snatching predators to capricious tricksters.
 Most originate from Metaphysical Spaces that are part of, or adjacent to, vast networks often called the Seelie Courts or similar mythic structures.
 Others, while exhibiting ey-like behavior or biology, are unrelated to these lineages.
 Fey often interact with reality through symbolic logic.
+Fey morality operates on obligation, balance, and aesthetic logic rather than empathy or harm minimization.
 Caution is advised.
 <img src="/assets/images/fey.jpg">
 <details><summary><b>SUBTYPES</b></summary>